-The BGA incident management is based on emergency management principles described in the Emergency Management Manual Victoria (EMMV) in terms of prevention, response and recovery.
-Although a BGA bloom cannot be classified as an emergency, the emergency management methodology provides a basis for response during a bloom.
+The BGA incident management is based on emergency management principles described in the Emergency Management Manual Victoria (EMMV) in terms of prevention, response and recovery and is classified as a class 2 emergency During a substantial regional BGA bloom, regional emergency arrangements will be implemented in managing the incident by DELWP.
+Refer to Appendix A - BGA Emergency Management Flowchart for the BGA Regional Incident Management flowchart.